getsentry/sentry-javascript/MIGRATION.md

 | endSession()           | `Sentry.endSession()`                                                                |
 | shouldSendDefaultPii() | REMOVED - The closest equivalent is `Sentry.getClient().getOptions().sendDefaultPii` |

-The `Hub` constructor is also gonna be deprecated.
+The `Hub` constructor is also gonna be deprecated and will be removed in the next major version.
 If you are creating Hubs for multi-client use like so:

 ```
 // OLD